Child Workers in Nepal: Role of United Nations

 The United Nations General Assembly fostered the Declaration of the Rights of the Child in 1959.
 The declaration demanded that every child had the right to education, shelter, good nutrition, health care, and protection.
 They came to the conclusion that after World War II there was a need to protect and advocate for children around the world.
 The war left children in danger.
 UNICEF (United Nations International Child Emergency Fund) was adopted to the UN in 1953 and began a campaign to help children suffering from yaws.
-Yaws is an easily curable disease, but unfortunately some places around the world do not have access to penicillin which is the cure.
+Yaws is an easily curable disease, but some places around the world do not have access to penicillin which is the cure.
 UNICEF worked to provide children around the world with this vaccination.

 In 1989, the UN adopted the Convention on the Rights of the Child.
 This international treaty was the most adapted human rights treaty in history.
 The Convention on the Rights of the Child changed the way children and children's rights were viewed in the public eye.